The shoulder is a mobile joint consisting of the scapula or shoulder

 activities or lifting heavy objects may intensify the pain.

 The shoulder feels 'frozen', and patients may also experience varying amounts of pain associated with the stiffness.

 If shoulder pain, stiffness or instability that is interfering with your daily activities including sports or a recent shoulder injury persists, please consult an orthopaedic surgeon.

 It is helpful to make notes of the symptoms, past treatments and medical examinations, including medications and X-rays.
 During the appointment, the doctor will conduct a comprehensive medical check-up and ask about various aspects of your shoulder, including the following:

-Your doctor will then perform an examination of your shoulder and may also order additional investigations including X-rays and in some cases, a magnetic resonance imaging appointment or MRI.
-Blood tests may also be required for some patients.After a diagnosis has been established, your doctor will then discuss treatment options.
-This commonly includes a course of physiotherapy, medications and in some cases, surgery may be discussed to reconstruct your shoulder joint.
-Keyhole surgery may be recommended for sports injuries as it is minimally invasive and recovery is faster.
-Sometimes, your surgeon may also prescribe an injection into your shoulder to assist in diagnosis or to provide immediate relief.
-This is a local injection done in the clinic which contains a local anaesthetic together with a low dose of steroid to provide pain relief and to reduce inflammation in the shoulder joint.
+The doctor may conduct a thorough shoulder examination and may recommend additional tests, such as X-rays and, in certain cases, an MRI.
+Blood tests may also be necessary for some patients.
+Treatment options will be discussed, typically involving a course of physiotherapy and medications.
+In some cases, surgery may be considered to reconstruct the shoulder joint, with keyhole surgery being a preferred option for sports injuries due to its minimal invasiveness and faster recovery.
+Surgeons may also recommend an injection into the shoulder to assist in diagnoses or provide immediate relief.
+This clinic-administered local injection contains a local anaesthetic and a low dose of steroid to provide pain relief and reduce inflammation in the shoulder.